YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 - Desc: Super strong meme boat?
 Awful PR?
 Why not both?
 >As Roon done right, Moon ditches most of what drags the original down (horrible ammo-swap in primis) in favour of a surprisingly strong set of supportive/offensive abilities; more barrages are free damage, and in this case they bring some very significant debuffs with them, while shields that would have accomplished little beyond getting immediately shot up now stay around to wreck enemy units.
-As hilariously superior as Moon is, one thing has not changed, namely the reliance on manual play: the red shields don't orbit far and the new barrages are still linear, so she'll end up wasting a lot of DPS if auto is at the helm.
+As hilariously superior as Moon is, one thing has not changed, namely the reliance on manual play: the red shields don't orbit far and the new barrages are still linear, so she'll risk wasting significant chunks of DPS if auto is at the helm (especially when it comes to aforementioned barrages).

 ![CA](/Images-for-the-Guide/Saint_LouisChibi.png "Saint Louis") - **[FFNF Saint Louis](https://azurlane.koumakan.jp/Saint_Louis)**
 * Roles: